hykilpikonna/AquaDX/docs/game_specific_notes.md

 * Team function can be enabled by changing `game.chusan.team-name` value.
 Leave this blank to disable team function.
 * Chusan and Chunithm uses different endpoints and tables.
 Your progress from Chunithm won't carry over to Chusan.
 * For user box customization, use Web UI.
 * (For New plus or up) Class mode disabled when game set to free play.
-This not server restriction.
+This is not a server restriction.

 ## Chunithm
 Only JP variant is supported.